OpenDataRepository/data-publisher-api/README.md

 ### Front End
 This repo is intended to be the back end to a web application for flexible data creation and management.
-The front end which this repo is intended to serve is https://github.com/OpenDataRepository/odr-frontend The last commmit on this repo which was tested somewhat extensively with the frontend is commit 982d9aac23dfcde2d6bb8337686ebe12059c887f.
+The primary front end which this repo is intended to serve is https://github.com/OpenDataRepository/odr-frontend The last commmit on this repo which was tested somewhat extensively with the frontend is commit 982d9aac23dfcde2d6bb8337686ebe12059c887f.
 With that in mind, I did my best to de-couple the two, and this repo should be able to be used independently.

 ### TODOs
 This project had limited funding and never reached alpha.
 There is a lot of work left to be completed:
-- The front-end has a lot more work to be done and should be prioritized before working on this repo further
+- The front-end has a lot more work to be done and should be prioritized before working on this repo further.
-- There are a couple tests which are dependent on external resources.
+- There are a few integration tests which are dependent on external resources.
 Those tests need to be reworked.
 - The repo was not built for efficiency and speed.
 Profiling will need to be done for efficiency.
 - Integration with elastic search is currently both very minor and not functioning correctly.
-- Generally the code in the models folder is simillar from one model to another and trying to share more code would probably be beneficial.
+- Generally the code in the models folder is similar from one model to another and trying to share more code would probably be beneficial.
 - There are many other TODOs sprinkled throughout the code

 ### Contact Information